Crocker Art Museum: 2010 expansion

-On October 10, 2010 the Crocker Art Museum opened a new 100000 sqft building designed by Gwathmey Siegel & Associates Architects founded by architect Charles Gwathmey of group The New York Five.
+On October 10, 2010, the Crocker Art Museum opened a new 100000 sqft building designed by Gwathmey Siegel & Associates Architects founded by Charles Gwathmey, known for having been a member of The New York Five, a group of like-minded architects.
 The custom facade system was designed and supplied by Overgaard Ltd., Hong Kong.
 The new building, named the Teel Family Pavilion, is attached to the museum's historic structures.

 The expansion more than tripled the Crocker's size, from 45000 to 145000 sqft, adding four times the space for traveling exhibitions and three times the space for the Museum to showcase its permanent collection.
 The original museum accommodated only 4 percent of the museum's collection; 15 percent was displayed at the opening of the new section.

 The expanded Museum includes a new education center with four studio art classrooms, an art education resource room for teachers and docents, an expanded library, and student and community exhibition galleries, as well as an auditorium and public gathering places.